 Cabinet paint needs to be particularly durable.
-The most common types of cabinet paints are either enamel or oil-based paint and those are high in offgassing.
+The most common types of cabinet paints are either solvent-based or oil-based paint and those are high in offgassing.

-Painting your cabinets yourself isn’t an easy project but these are the non-toxic, low, and zero VOC paint options you can consider.
+Painting your cabinets yourself isn’t an easy project but these are the non-toxic, low, and zero VOC paint options that work beautifully.

 I would not consider using just a regular acrylic paint that isn’t formulated for cabinets, trim, and furniture since it’s not durable enough.